qadenz/qadenz.github.io/pages/docs.md

 ## Why not Assertions?

 Unit testing frameworks such as TestNG or JUnit include assertion functionality as a core component, and are relatively simple to use.
-Being open-ended frameworks, however, indiviudal users may tend to express very similar validations in a variety of different assertions.
+Being open-ended frameworks, however, individual users may tend to express very similar validations in a variety of different assertions.
 This leads to inconsistent coding patterns, and more difficult maintenance of test code.

 Using `Conditions` and `Expectations` allows a team to ensure all contributors are following the same pattern for validations.